fakeshadow/psn_api_rs/README.md

 ### **A Simple PSN API wrapper**

 #### This is a working in progress.
-It have very limit API functions for now.
+It have limit API functions for now.

 <br>